If a picture says more than a thousand words, an interactive 3D VR/AR environment says more than a thousand pictures

 - Advanced visualization of data, making insights more contextual, clear, and actionable

-- Breaking the barriers of time and location to facilitate previously unthinkable and safer ways of experiencing, designing, modeling, and collaborating
+- Breaking the barriers of time and location to facilitate previously unthinkable and safer ways of experiencing, designing, modelling, and collaborating